jsguides

 ParameterTypeDefaultDescription

 startnumber0Start index (inclusive).
-Negative counts from the end.
+Negative values count from the end.

 endnumberarray.lengthEnd index (exclusive).
-Negative counts from the end.
+Negative values count from the end.

 Examples